 The course utilises guided problem-based learning concept.
 Ship system requirements are identified in beginning and the lectures evolve around them.
 The course project is to select, describe and justify the choice of certain equipment.
 Each lecture introduces certain type of system or equipment and students afterwards consider that topic for their projects.
 Some topics are introduced by visiting lecturers from industry.
-Projects are carried out in groups of 3–5 students.

 - Interactive lectures: 20 hours (2 x 2 hours/week, 5 weeks, 10 occasions)